DaWe1992/Applied_ML_Fundamentals/README.md

 **Important:** Keep your answers short and simple in order not to lose too much valuable time.

 The exam questions will be given in German, but you may answer them in either English or German (you are also allowed to mix the languages).
 Please do not translate domain specific technical terms in order to avoid confusion.
-Please answer all questions on the task sheets (you may also write on the back-sides).
+Please answer all questions on the task sheets (you may also write on the empty back-sides).

 **Exam preparation:**
 * You will not be asked for any derivations, rather I want to test whether you understand the general concepts.
 * Any content not discussed in the lecture **will not be part** of the exam.
 * The exam will contain a mix of multiple choice questions, short answer questions and calculations.
 * Make sure you can answer the self-test questions provided for each topic. **There won't be sample solutions for those questions!**
+* Solve the exercises and work through the solutions if necessary!
 * Some of the slides give you important hints (upper left corner):
 	*  A slide marked with symbol (1) provides in-depth information which you do not have to know by heart (think of it as additional material for the sake of completeness).
 	*  Symbol (2) indicates very important content.
 Make sure you understand it!
-* Solve the [old exams](https://github.com/DaWe1992/Applied_ML_Fundamentals/tree/master/03_exam) which are officially provided.
-The solutions will be discussed in the last session of the lecture.
+* Have a look at the [old exams](https://github.com/DaWe1992/Applied_ML_Fundamentals/tree/master/03_exam) to familiarize yourself with the exam format.
+* The last lectures slot is reserved for exam preparation and additional questions.

 Symbol (1):